-Potte-lucke, the Elizabethan spelling, appears in print fifty-one before pique-nique appears in a French satire in 1649.
+The Elizabethan spelling, potte-lucke, appeared in print fifty-one years before pique-nique appeared in a French satire in 1649.

 In Strange News, potte-lucke is an insult: “I’ll be your daily Orator to pray that that pure sanguine complexion of yours may never / be famished with potte-lucke that you may taste till your last gasp.”
 In Summer’s Last Will, potte-lucke is used as we now know it: Bacchus informs Summer not to worry about the coming Fall since the wine will be good: “Faith, shall I tell you no lie, because you are my countryman & so forth, & a good-fellow is a good-fellow though he have never a penny in his purse?
 We had but even potluck; a little to moisten our lips, and no more.”

 Though they both involve sharing at a dinner, pique-nique refers to the Parisian dining custom of guests sharing costs or contributing to a dinner.
 Potluck refers to the custom of dropping in for dinner and dining on whatever is available.
-Originally potluck depended on happenstance, but contemporary custom is usually planned by guests who bring assigned contributions to a potluck dinner.
+Originally, potlucks depended on happenstance, but contemporary customs are usually planned by guests who bring assigned contributions to a potluck dinner.
 In our time, potluck and picnic are used interchangeably.
-But potluck always requires food, picnics do not.
+But potluck always requires food; picnics do not.

 See Thomas Nashe.
 Strange News of the Intercepting Certain Letters (1592) and Summer’s Last Will and Testament (1592/1600); The Works of Thomas Nashe.
 Charles Nicholls.
 A Cup of News: The Life of Thomas Nashe.
 London: Routledge & Kegan Paul, 1984; Andrew Hatfield.
 Thomas Nashe’s Dog Days,” Times Literary Supplement.
 September 26, 2014.